gurg17/dotfiles/README.md

 ```

 This will:
+- Detect your OS (macOS or Arch Linux)
-- Install Homebrew (if not installed)
+- Install Homebrew (if on macOS)
 - Install GNU Stow (if not installed)
 - Create symlinks using stow: `cd ~/dotfiles && stow .`
-- Install all packages from Brewfile
+- Install all packages from Brewfile (macOS only)
+- Optionally enable Touch ID for sudo commands (macOS only)

 ### 3. Restart Terminal
 ```bash